-Without realizing it, we often set our priorities wrong, mostly because society dictates that having a car and job, or house and kids is the goal.
-While these external aspects of life are important and wonderful blessings to strive for, modern day culture over-defines success superficially, externally.
-Little emphasis is placed on the success of becoming a better individual, a kinder partner, a more present parent, a better listener, a more giving and forgiving person.
-Ultimately, who we become is what fulfills us at the core, and this internal success provides the very foundation for anything external to be lasting and fulfilling.
+I think we all agree that our culture often defines success superficially, externally — how we look, what we drive, the achievements others see.
+Far less emphasis is placed on internal success, that is, becoming a better individual, a kinder partner, a more present parent, a sensitive listener, a more giving and forgiving person.
+Ultimately, who we become is what fulfills us at the core, and our internal success provides the very foundation for anything external to be lasting and fulfilling.

-2. CHOOSE A PERSON, A SYSTEM TO KEEP YOU ACCOUNTABLE AND CONSISTENT
+3. CREATE A PLAN TO KEEP YOU ACCOUNTABLE

-Especially with more serious changes you need to make, be careful of “the gradually syndrome.”
+Especially with more serious changes you need to make, be careful of “the gradually syndrome” which can easily lead to discouragement.
 For example, if you struggle with addiction or if your weight or lifestyle puts your health at risk, the “I’ll stop gradually” approach can backfire.
-While we don’t want to feel overwhelmed with too much change at once (see #3 below), we also need to invest consistently to see enough results.
-For example, if you go to a counselor for your anger or insecurity issues, do your best to go more than once a month.
-See the difference it can make when you commit weekly for awhile.
+While we don’t want to feel overwhelmed with too much change at once (see #4 below), we also need to invest consistently to see enough results.
+For example, if you go to a counselor for your anger or insecurity, most people find they make greater headway when they commit regularly for awhile.
 Same with losing weight — make the trainer and measuring yourself a way of life.

-3. MAKE A SHORT LIST — TAKE IT ONE DAY AT A TIME
+4. MAKE A SHORT LIST — TAKE ONE DAY AT A TIME

-Many people fail at their goals because they get overwhelmed by too many goals or changes at one time.
+Many people fail at their goals because they get overwhelmed by too many changes at one time.
 Sure, write down your bucket list, your vision map for where you want to be in five years.
-But when it comes to manifesting, break it down into concrete and simple action steps with goals you can reach within the next 3 months.
-Take it one day at a time so that when you do fall, you don't go in to “give up mode" and forget the whole thing.
-If you mess up, tomorrow is a new day.
-Be gentle with yourself and carry on with the plan.
-You're worth it.
+But when it comes to manifesting, break it down into concrete and simple action steps with daily changes and goals you can reach, let’s say, within the next 3 months.
+We all need tools to protect us from “give up mode” when we misstep from our plan.
+No plan is perfect.
+When we take it one day at a time, and not beat ourselves up when we falter, we can find greater strength to carry right on with the plan.